moss0/UE_Shaders/README.md

 ## 5. Post Process Material

-I decided to make a drunk first person shader.
+I decided to make a drunk first person shader as it has multiple things going on in parallel.

 1. Started with a screen position node with UV plugged into a SceneTexture node plugged into the result node.
 I experimented with adding random operations into this setup to observe the effects, for example, multiplying UVs, adding sine nodes, adding to UVs.